awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 #### Creating a New VPC

-If you do not have an existing VPC you wish to use, a VPC will be created for you.
-This template will create a VPC with private subnets and all the relevant VPC Endpoints required by the Amazon S3 Find and Forget solution.
+If you do not have an existing VPC you wish to use, a VPC will be created for you with private subnets and all the relevant VPC Endpoints required by the Amazon S3 Find and Forget solution.

 #### Using an Existing VPC